BitcoinDesign/Bitcoin-Core-App/pages/milestones/1-3-import.md

 #### File upload

-Users can import a wallet by choosing a wallet file from their file system.
-In that case, the native file picker from their operating system.
-On desktop they can also just drag and drop the file into the application window.
+Users can import a wallet by choosing a wallet file from their file system (via the native operating system file picker).
+On desktop, they can also drag and drop the file into the application window.

-#### Paste XPUB, bitcoin address or wallet descriptor
+#### Copy & paste

-Users can also copy and paste an XPUB, bitocin address or wallet descriptor to import their wallet.
+Users can also copy and paste an extended public key (XPUB), bitcoin address or wallet descriptor to import their wallet.

 ## Wallet review screen